jchee1/particle_filter_project/README.md

 given its sensor readings and a map of the environment.

 ## High Level Description
-First we initialize the particle cloud by randoming sampling particles across our map.
-Then when we receive new scans, we essentially go through the process of going through our motion model to update the particles based off of the odometry from our scan, our measurement model to update the weights, normalize the particles so that the weights sum up to 1, resample the particles with higher weight particles having priority, updating the estimated robot's pose based off of the resampled particles, and then publishing our updated particle cloud and updated robot pose estimate.
-We repeat this process each time we get new scans.
+We first initialize the particle cloud by randomly sampling particles across our map.
+When new scans are received, the motion model updates each particle based off of the odometry of our scan as well as adding noise.
+The measurement model then updates weights and normalizes such that the sum of all particle weights is 1, and particles are then resampled with higher weight particles having priority.
+The robot's pose is estimated to be the average of these resampled particles, and this along with the new particle cloud is published.
+This process is repeated until program close.

 ## Demonstration
 ![](https://github.com/jchee1/particle_filter_project/blob/main/gifs/particle_filter_demo.gif)